 Karen earned her BS degree from Louisiana State University.

 Karen is an emeritus member of the Houston Arts Foundation Board of Directors.
 In her spare time, she has volunteered her energies to assisting Texas-based Redbud Projects with national and international exhibitions including Amistad I at the Museo de la Nacion, Lima Peru in 2007; co-curating the 2007/2008 Kemp Center for the Arts Sculpture Garden exhibition, Wichita Falls, Texas; and grant-writing for Go West, a dialogue of Texas contemporary art in Paris France in 2011.
 Additionally, Karen has co-curated several exhibitions of Houston artists at City Hall for the Mayor’s Office of Special Events, City of Houston.

-Karen and her husband Cameron are the proud parents of two teenage sons.
-Together, the family is very active in supporting the visual arts in Houston, Texas and traveling around the world.
+Karen and her husband, Cameron, are the proud parents of two adult sons.
+Together, the family is very active in supporting the visual arts in Houston and they enjoy traveling around the world.

 What originally inspired you to join the Monarch board and why did you become involved with Monarch Institute Board of Directors?